Do you plan to start using testing kits?

 Will activities continue for healthy residents?

 A varied programme of activities is essential for our residents’ health and wellbeing.
 However, these are extraordinary times and residents must be protected as much as possible from infection by COVID-19.
 We have suspended visits by outside entertainers and fitness instructors until further notice.
 Any resumption at a later date will be in accordance with government and advice from Public Health England.
 Although trips out have also been suspended, we are continuing to offer activities, such as arts and crafts, cake decorating, bingo and puzzles, that are normally organised in-house.
+We have built a COVID secure pub, the Ashmere Arms which is available for booked appointments to allow residents to still spend quality time with their loved ones in an enjoyable safe environment.

 Will you change/intensify cleaning procedures?